diogo-p-nunes/queen-puzzle/README.md

     [time] python3.5 queen-puzzle.py NUMBER-OF-QUEENS

-Note that NUMBER-OF-QUEENS must be even (just like the common chess board (8 x 8) -> 8 queens)
+Note that NUMBER-OF-QUEENS must be >= 4 (follow the wikipedia link for more information)

 # Output
 The output contains the solution found (board representation) and a table which contains: